 This standing rib roast is one of the most luxurious pieces of meat, often reserved for holiday dinners and other special occasions.
 Leftovers, in the unlikely case there are any, can be turned into exceptional sandwiches.
 Be sure to bring the meat to room temperature first.–Brigit Binns

 It’s not uncommon to spend darn near half a paycheck on a standing rib roast–a worthy investment if ever there was one.
-But you don’t want to goof around with iffy cooking techniques with that much money at play.
-This recipe calls for a rather ingenious–and darn near goofproof–approach, certain to yield exactly your idea of perfection, whether rare, rare, rare or something just a wee less bloody.
+It may seem ridiculous, although the thing is, scarcity is a commodity.
+A cow has a lot of tougher cuts of beef that can be made into burgers but the tender, succulent bits like rib roast take up far less real estate, and that’s what you’re paying for.
+With that much money at play, you don’t want to goof around with iffy cooking techniques.
+This recipe calls for a rather ingenious–and darn near goofproof–approach that’s certain to yield exactly your idea of perfection, whether rare, medium-rare, or something a wee less bloody.

 Standing Rib Roast with Jus

 - 1 1/4 cups homemade beef or veal stock

 - 2 teaspoons flat-leaf parsley leaves, minced

 - Kosher salt and freshly ground black pepper

 Make the standing rib roast

 - Pat the meat dry.
 Place the roast, fatty side up, in a large roasting pan.
 Drape it with paper towels and let stand at room temperature for 2 hours.